oblyvius11/crypto-menu/README.md

     double distance;
 };

-Converts an integer to a string string intToString(int val);
+Converts an integer to a string: string intToString(int val);

-Converts a string to an integer int stringToInt(string in);
+Converts a string to an integer: int stringToInt(string in);

 Converts a decimal number to binary string, bit represents # of bits desired string decToBinary(int num, int bit = 8);

-Converts a binary string to a decimal number int binaryToDec(string str);
+Converts a binary string to a decimal number: int binaryToDec(string str);

-Converts an integer to a Base64 character char intTo64(int ndx);
+Converts an integer to a Base64 character: char intTo64(int ndx);

-Converts a Base64 character to its index int base64CharToIndex(char base64Char);
+Converts a Base64 character to its index: int base64CharToIndex(char base64Char);

-Adds two strings representing numbers string addStrings(const string& num1, const string& num2);
+Adds two strings representing numbers: string addStrings(const string& num1, const string& num2);

-Converts a hexadecimal character to decimal int hexCharToDecimal(char c);
+Converts a hexadecimal character to decimal: int hexCharToDecimal(char c);

-Converts a hexadecimal string to decimal string string hexToDec(const string str);
+Converts a hexadecimal string to decimal string: string hexToDec(const string str);

-Converts a hexadecimal string to binary string string hexToBinary(string in);

-Converts a hexadecimal character to binary string string hexToBinary(char in);
+Converts a hexadecimal character to binary string: string hexToBinary(char in);

-Converts a hex string to byte string string hexStringToBytes(const string& str);
+Converts a hex string to byte string: string hexStringToBytes(const string& str);

-Converts a byte string to a hex string string bytesToHexString(const string& str);
+Converts a byte string to a hex string: string bytesToHexString(const string& str);

-Encodes a string into Base64
+Encodes a string into Base64:
 string encode64(string in);

-Decodes a Base64 string
+Decodes a Base64 string:
 string decode64(const string& str);

-Converts a hex string to Base64 string hexTo64(string in);
+Converts a hex string to Base64: string hexTo64(string in);

-Performs a fixed XOR operation on two hex strings string fixedXOR(const string hex1, const string hex2);
+Performs a fixed XOR operation on two hex strings: string fixedXOR(const string hex1, const string hex2);

-Performs XOR operation with a single-byte key on a string string xorSingleByte(string str, char key);
+Performs XOR operation with a single-byte key on a string: string xorSingleByte(string str, char key);

-Breaks a single-byte XOR key
+Breaks a single-byte XOR key:
 string xorBreakSingleKey(token* arr, int cap);

-Breaks a single-byte XOR key and returns the key char xorBreakSingleKey(const string& str);
+Breaks a single-byte XOR key and returns the key: char xorBreakSingleKey(const string& str);

-Performs repeating-key XOR encryption string xorRepeat(string str, string key);
+Performs repeating-key XOR encryption: string xorRepeat(string str, string key);

-Decrypts repeating-key XOR-encrypted string string xorRepeatDecrypt(string str, string key);
+Decrypts repeating-key XOR-encrypted string: string xorRepeatDecrypt(string str, string key);

-Partition function for quicksort on tokens int partition(token* arr, int low, int high);
+Partition function for quicksort on tokens: int partition(token* arr, int low, int high);

-QuickSort function to sort tokens by score void sortByScore(token* arr, int low, int high);
+QuickSort function to sort tokens by score: void sortByScore(token* arr, int low, int high);

-Partition function for quicksort on keys int partition(key* arr, int low, int high);
+Partition function for quicksort on keys: int partition(key* arr, int low, int high);

-QuickSort function to sort keys by distance void sortByDistance(key* arr, int low, int high);
+QuickSort function to sort keys by distance: void sortByDistance(key* arr, int low, int high);

-Calculates the Hamming distance between two strings int hammingDistance(const std::string& str1, const std::string& str2);
+Calculates the Hamming distance between two strings: int hammingDistance(const std::string& str1, const std::string& str2);

- Breaks repeating-key XOR encryption and returns the key string breakRepeatingKey(const string& str);
+Breaks repeating-key XOR encryption and returns the key: string breakRepeatingKey(const string& str);

-Transposes a string array based on a given index string transpose(string* str, int ndx, int size);
+Transposes a string array based on a given index: string transpose(string* str, int ndx, int size);

-How to Use
+How to Use:
 You can use the main.cpp file to use the menu.
 To use the toolkit and its functions, include the token.h header file in your C++ project.
 Instantiate the token class and utilize its methods for encoding, decoding, scoring, and XOR operations.